PART 1: TIMELY DISCOVERY

 “Yes?”
 Jeeves said archly.
 “Why are you disturbing us so late at night?”

 “Uhhhh, I’m looking for Julie,” Carrie said uncertainly.
 She was probably quite a sight too, knee still scraped up, looking dirty, and now sweaty after having run all the way over here.
-But she simply didn’t know what else to do.
-Carrie had to figure out what was going on!
-But there was no party here.
+But where else was she supposed to go?
+Except there was no party here.
 Where WAS everybody?

 “Miss LaMille is asleep, as is the rest of the house.
 Come back tomorrow.”
 Jeeves started to close the door.

-“No, wait!
-Jeeves, just tell her it’s Carrie, please, I… I don’t know where else to go.
-I think somehow I just met myself… I’m so confused…”
+“No, wait.
+Jeeves, just tell her it’s Carrie, please.
+I don’t know where else to go.
+I think somehow I just met myself.
+I’m so confused…”

 “Neither Miss LaMille nor I know of any teenager by the name of Carrie.
 So whatever problems you have, either take them elsewhere, or come back at a more decent hour.”
 With that, the door slammed shut.